Devonta Smith Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- Against the Cowboys, Smith put up 28 receiving yards in his lone career matchup, 28.0 more than his over/under for Saturday's game.
+- Smith put up 28 receiving yards in his one career matchup against the Cowboys, 28.0 more than his over/under in Saturday's game.

-- Smith did not have a touchdown catch in that game against the Cowboys.
+- Smith did not have a touchdown catch in that matchup against the Cowboys.

 - The 259.9 yards per game the Cowboys are allowing through the air makes them the NFL's 24th-ranked pass defense.

-- The Cowboys have allowed 22 touchdowns through the air (1.4 per game).
-They are seventh in the NFL in that category.
+- The Cowboys have conceded 22 passing TDs this year (1.4 per game), ranking them seventh among NFL defenses.

 Recent Performances

-- In last week's matchup with the Football Team, Smith hauled in three passes for 54 yards (18 yards per reception) while being targeted six times.
+- In last week's outing against the Football Team, Smith was targeted six times, totaling 54 yards on three receptions (averaging 18 yards per grab).

-- Smith's 11 catches (on 18 targets) have netted him 174 yards (58.0 ypg) and one touchdown during his last three games.
+- In his last three games, Smith has collected 174 yards on 11 receptions with one touchdown, averaging 58.0 yards per game, on 18 targets.

 Smith's Philadelphia Teammates